jpreecedev/developerhandbook/src/pages/wpf-mvvm-ioc-containers-2-of-2/index.md

 }
 ```

 Note if you have not previously encountered the DelegateCommand, there are lots of implementations available online.
-You can download the version I have used [here](https://dl.dropboxusercontent.com/u/14543010/DelegateCommand.cs 'Delegate Command').
 The constructor here is of critical importance to the whole concept.
 If you are using a refactoring tool such as ReSharper, please be sure to double check that the constructors first parameter is of type IMainWindow and not IWindow.
 ReSharper notices that you can use the more generic IWindow, as no properties from IMainWindow are used on the base class.
 Doing this, however, will result in StructureMap not knowing which type it actually needs to inject.
 As we added the logic for displaying the actual view in our BaseWindowViewModel, we simply need to call `ShowView()` passing in the type of the view model we actually want to display.
 (The view that corresponds to the aforementioned view model).
 Finally, open MainWindow.xaml and replace the existing `Grid` with the `Grid` below;

 ```xml
 <Grid>